lcordidrocl/PETs-Managements-App-with-Django-and-Angular/ReadMe.md

 ### Things to Improve:
 It would be great to make use of Reactive Forms instead of Template Driven forms.

 Pet registration could be improved, adding validation to the pet name, like the max length it allows.
 It would be nice to add the max date allowed for the pet's birthdate. (the app currently allows a pet to be registered with a date greater than today, which makes no sense at all)

+Delete Mechanism might not be the most intuitive approach.
+It requires a pre-search in which the user needs to know the exact day of birth.
+So, it needs to use the search section in first place.
+Delete was first part of the search functionalty, though it was moved to the managment section to be consistent with the different views the app offers, and promote separete of concerns.

+The app was tested with few pets, if this app is thought to be used with a big number of pets, the search section could be improved using pagination.

+Adding and Deleting new pets were put in a different view taking that in count, so the new pets or the deleted ones do not interfer with a paginated view.
 <br>
 <br>